-Google first mentioned their new indexing infrastructure, Caffeine, back in August 2009 in order to solicit feedback, then launched it at one data center in November.
-Finally, it’s live everywhere.
+Google first mentioned its new indexing infrastructure, Caffeine, in August 2009 in order to solicit feedback.
+Then launched it at one data center in November.
+Finally, Caffeine is live everywhere.
 The Google blog calls it a “whole new web indexing system” that’s “more than 50 percent fresher than our last index and it’s the largest collection of web content we’ve offered”.

-So what is Caffeine and what does its launch mean for searchers and content owners?
+What is Google Caffeine and what does it mean for searchers and content owners?

 Google’s storage capacity has greatly increased